hi-ashleyj/accept-github-invitations/readme.md

 node app.js --token <YOUR_TOKEN_HERE>
 ```

+### Using the action
+1. Create your own copy of the repo (however you like to do this)
+2. Add a secret (Repo Settings > Secrets) called INVITE_ACCESS_TOKEN with your access token
+3. Execute the workflow run from the actions tab.

 ## License
 Feel free to use this basic script however you like, and modify it to add always-running or at-time based refreshing.
 I accept PRs and Issues on the base script, not on any modified versions.